 Contact Our New Jersey Team Today

 At Burnham Douglass Attorneys at Law, we take claims of workplace retaliation very seriously.
 We understand how difficult it can be to deal with employers undergoing illegal activity, let alone having the courage to report them.
 No one should have to fear for their safety or their job as a result of someone else’s illegal actions, that’s why we have your back.
+We have extensive experience representing employment law claims in New Jersey, and we are here to help.

 If you are in fear of being retaliated against at your job, do not hesitate to contact us today through our website, or give us a call at (856) 512-1461!